mykltronn/fifth-week-project/README.md

 *** This repo contains the Week 5 project for The Iron Yard

+current latest version is MVP

+*** below is the project description

 * The assignment is to create a hang-man game implemented as a web app.
 #
 #the exact description is as follows: